 Admission Requirements and Procedures

-- Academic Qualifications: An accredited Bachelor’s degree in Politics, International Relations or related fields in addition to an accredited Master’s degree in the same field.
+- Academic Qualifications: An accredited Master’s degree in politics, international relations, governance, European studies, law (MA or equivalent) or a relevant field in addition to an accredited Bachelor’s degree in one of the above fields (BA or equivalent) or a relevant field.
 It is normally expected that at least one of the previous degrees (Bachelor’s or Master’s) be in Politics or International Relations.
-Applicants that do not fulfil this requirement may still apply subject to the evaluation of their academic qualifications by the Department Doctoral Programme Committee.
 Copies of degrees awarded must be submitted as part of a complete application package.

 - Application Form: Applicants must submit an application form for admission and enrolment to the programme.
 The application form requests general information about the applicant, their qualifications, relevant experience.

 - Curriculum Vitae: a complete CV specifying all academic and professional activities.

 - Letters of Recommendation: Applicants must obtain two recommendation letters from individuals who have known the applicant in an educational and/or professional environment.
 At least one of the recommendation letters must be from an academic institution where the applicant has studied previously.

 - English Language Proficiency: TOEFL (paper-based test 600, computer-based test 250, internet-based test 100) or IELTS 6.5.
 For students who graduated from an English-speaking University, English language certificate is not a requirement.
 Proficiency in English is an essential requirement even in cases where the thesis is to be submitted in Greek as research undertaken towards completing the thesis is expected to include English-language sources.

 - Publications: Previous theses/dissertations and any published work of academic relevance (if any).

 - Initial Research Proposal: An initial proposal (1,000 – 2,000 words) outlining the research topic, aims and objectives, research questions and proposed research methodology as follows:

 - Identifications of gaps in existing literature and rationale for proposed research